rkass/zcash/doc/debugging.md

 ## Mac OS X Debugging

 The following document contains instructions for debugging `zcashd` on OSX.
 The instructions below were what worked for my machine which is a Mid-2013 MacBook Air running OS `10.14.5` with 4 GB RAM.
+Note that zcash unfortunately does not yet build on M1 macs.
+That said, I have had success running [zcashd_osx](https://github.com/zapalabs/zcash/blob/master/src/zcashd_osx) on an M1.

 ### 1. Build zcash